HuySagan/Ethereum/README.md

 # Etherium
 EthUbuntu_Install-Scripts

+#Prerequisites

+* A console terminal

+* Logged in as 'root', use sudo if needed.

-Prerequisite: terminal, working internet connection.
+* A working internet connection.